 Blog entry

-Students in our first core program, Conceptualizing our Regional Environment, wrote essays that synthesized diverse lectures and reading on Native American history, tribal resource management, and traditional ecological knowledge.
-As part of the assignment, we asked them to reflect on their experience at particular sites that we visited during a three-day field trip to the Olympic Peninsula, where learned about environmental stewardship by the Lower Elwha-Klallam, Makah, and Quileute tribes.
+Students in our first core program, Conceptualizing our Regional Environment, wrote essays synthesizing course material on Native American history, tribal resource management, and traditional ecological knowledge.
+For part of the assignment, students reflected on their experiences from a three-day field trip to the Olympic Peninsula, where we learned about environmental stewardship by the Lower Elwha-Klallam, Makah, and Quileute tribes.
 Here are some highlights of their experiences.

 Lisa Hillier, who worked as a fisheries biologist for the Lower Elwha-Klallam tribe prior to dam removal, described her experience of the free-flowing river.